 This great little 4 minute video was published by the International Institute of Facilitation and Change (IIFAC) a few weeks ago.
 Beatrice Briggs of IIFAC is IAF Director for Latin America & the Carribbean, based in Mexico.
-It is now available also in Spanish, German, Russian and Chinese.
+It is now available also in multiple languages.

 John Miller of ICA Associates in Canada has commented: